 Intangible assets with finite lives are amortized over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 A change in the expected useful life of the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortization period or method, as appropriate, and treated as changes in accounting estimates.
-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, either individually or at the cash-generating unit level.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.